cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 # Checklist for monthly report generation

-## Process should being on the first of the month and reports emailed out no later than 2 weeks later
+## Process should begin on the first of the month and reports emailed out no later than 2 weeks after that

 ### Creating report data